What Is the ROC?

 How to Use It

 The ROC is intended as a strategic guide, not a step-by-step manual.
-Governments, planners, educators, and allied partners can use it to:
+It is most effective when integrated into normal defense planning cycles, civil preparedness programs, and multinational training initiatives.
+Governments, planners, educators, and allied partners can use it across a range of contexts:

-- Build or refine national resilience strategies
+Build or refine national resilience strategies and align interagency organizations around shared resistance principles.